 I drilled 7 mm holes for the fence clamps, fixed the timber and the template to my portable workbench and started routing.
-I did it in 2 passes to minimise burning and maximise bit life.
+I did it in 2 passes to minimise burning and maximise the bit’s life.

-I drew a small circle and found 4 points for drilling, everything eyeballed but it should be OK for this project.
+I drew a small circle and found 4 points for drilling, everything was eyeballed, but it should be OK for this project.

-I applied 2 coats of wax over the 24 hours period and moved to the remaining 2 coasters.
+I applied 2 coats of wax over the 24-hour period and moved to the remaining 2 coasters.

 I drilled some recess with a Forstner bit to place a washer inside.
 The idea was simple, but my drill stand failed – completely – and I lost one coaster, the damage was too big, the drill bit slipped way too much.